 - Itchy or flaky

 You have sensitive skin, and a DIY face mask is going to benefit you the most.
 For this skin type it’s best to avoid any and all additives or preservatives that may potentially irritate you.
-Which is exactly why the recipe below will be perfect to sooth your sensitive skin:
+Which is exactly why the recipe below for this DUY face mask will be perfect to soothe your sensitive skin:

 Avocado & Yogurt Mask